google/dart-neats/acyclic_steps/README.md

 compile-time error.

 When a step is evaluated, the dependencies for the step is evaluated first.
-To the extend permitted by dependency constraints the steps depended upon will run concurrently.
+To the extent permitted by dependency constraints the steps depended upon will run concurrently.
 Steps can also be overriden to inject an initial value, or a mock/fake object during testing.
 The result from a `Step` is cached in the `Runner` object that evaluated the `Step`, this ensures that steps will not be